 The PX12 uses eight AA batteries and provides a battery life of more than a year.
 That’s pretty impressive for a camera in this price segment.

 There’s an LCD menu display inside the door, which is useful for navigating through the menu.

-The images and videos have data strips at the bottom which show date, time and moon phase information.
+The images and videos have data strips at the bottom, which show date, time, and moon phase information.
 This helps in understanding animal behavior patterns throughout the year.

-As a security measure, you can lock up the PX12 using a Python cable lock.
+As a security measure, you can lock up the Stealth Cam PX12 using a Python cable lock.
 Unlike the others in this list, there’s no passcode protection available, which explains why it lacks a number pad.

-This trail camera is suitable for absolute beginners and those looking for affordable options.
+The Stealth Cam PX12 trail camera is suitable for absolute beginners and those looking for affordable options.
 It packs a lot of value for a small price.

 Frequently Asked Questions

 What is the best trail camera for the money?

 The Reconyx HyperFire 2 HF2X Covert IR camera takes the throne as the best in the category.
 What makes this trail camera the best for your wildlife endeavors?
 It produces more realistic footage than some trail cameras that cost twice as much, and the 150-foot range is a feature that can’t go unmentioned.
 All wildlife photographers scouring the trail camera buying guides on the internet should go for this brilliant camera.